 The second year’s Fall Semester has four required OTA classes.
-Three of these classes are spaced over M- Th with approximate times from 9:00-3:30.
-The fourth class (OTH 1802) is a three-week full-time fieldwork experience at the end of the semester.
+Three of these classes are spaced over four class days, with approximate times from 9:00-3:30, with some variation for lab schedules.
+The fourth class (OTH 1802) has a once-a-week fieldwork placement throughout the first two-thirds of the semester, with a two-week full-time fieldwork experience at the end of the semester.

 The second year Spring Semester is the supervised clinical practice (internship), which involves M-F, 8-5 for the full sixteen-week semester.
 There is also an online course during this semester.

 At $104.48 per credit hour ($406.80 for non-residents) this 70 hour program will cost $7,313.00 for tuition over a two-year period ($29,696.00 for non-residents).
 Additional approximate costs include: FDLE Level II Background Check to include Drug Testing and Fingerprinting $90.00, OTA Books $900-$1,000, Name Tag $10.00, Physical $50.00, TB Test $20.00, Hep B Boosters $42.00 (optional) CPR certification $45.00, 2 Program logo shirts $35.00, and student membership (this is recommended, not mandatory) to the American Occupational Therapy Association $80.00.
 Post-graduation, the certification examination is $565.00 and State licensing fees are approximately $200.00.